Squash: Four-time national champion West tabbed as new Squash Club Manager

 “I am excited and thrilled to take on this roll,” said West.
 “My main objective is to get as many people playing squash as possible in a encompassing community atmosphere.
 I want people to feel they have a place at the club, regardless of ability, age or size.”

-West will work with CINSA Technical Director who says her addition is a valuable addition to the sport’s landscape.
+West will work with CINSA Technical Director Marc Chaloner, who says her addition will be valuable to the sport’s landscape.

 “I have known Marlene for many, many years and she is a great asset to Cayman Squash,” said Chaloner.
 “She has a wealth of knowledge and boundless enthusiasm which will benefit the squash scene tremendously.
 I am looking forward to working with her in her new role.”